Irene Adler: Fictional character biography

 Adler appears only in "A Scandal in Bohemia".
 Her name is briefly mentioned in "A Case of Identity", "The Adventure of the Blue Carbuncle", and "His Last Bow".

 According to Doyle's "A Scandal in Bohemia", Adler was born in New Jersey in 1858.
 She had a career in opera as a contralto or soprano, performing at La Scala in Milan, Italy, and a term as prima donna in the Imperial Opera of Warsaw, Poland.
 In Poland, she became the lover of Wilhelm Gottsreich Sigismond von Ormstein, Grand Duke of Cassel-Felstein and King of Bohemia.
-The King describes her as "a well-known adventuress" (a term widely used at the time in ambiguous association with "courtesan") who has "the face of the most beautiful of women and the mind of the most resolute of men."
+The King describes her as "a well-known adventuress" (a term widely used at the time in ambiguous association with "courtesan") who has "the face of the most beautiful of women and the mind of the most resolute of men".

 Five years after their secret romance, it has been arranged for the King to marry Clotilde Lothman von Saxe-Meiningen, a young Scandinavian princess.
 However, he fears her conservative family would call off the wedding if any evidence of his former liaison with Adler were ever revealed to them.
 He fears she may attempt to blackmail him with a photograph of the two.

-The events of the story unfolds when the King seeks out Holmes' skills to retrieve the photograph from Adler after multiple attempts have proved fruitless.
+The events of the story unfold when the King seeks out Holmes' skills to retrieve the photograph from Adler after multiple attempts have proved fruitless.
 In pursuit of information about Adler, Holmes witnesses her marry Godfrey Norton in secret.
 Despite this, Sherlock still tries to retrieve the photograph.
 However, Adler, aware of his plan, flees the country before they can catch her.
 Holmes has been outwitted.

 His perspective on the investigation changes when Holmes realizes that he has been on the wrong side of the affair all along.
 In a handwritten letter addressed to him, Adler reveals that she has hidden the photograph simply for the purpose of protecting herself against the monarch's wrath.
 She writes, "As to the photograph, your client may rest in peace.
 I love and am loved by a better man than he.
 The King may do what he will without hindrance from one whom he has cruelly wronged."

-Holmes, who "used to make merry over the cleverness of women," requests a photograph of Adler in lieu of an emerald ring from the King and leaves, "without observing the hand which the King had stretched out to him."
+Holmes, who "used to make merry over the cleverness of women", requests a photograph of Adler in lieu of an emerald ring from the King and leaves, "without observing the hand which the King had stretched out to him".
 He keeps her photograph locked up as a reminder of his respect for her intellectual prowess.